 Grades and Certificates

 The final grade will depend on quizzes.
 Taking the course for a grade is optional.
 This course is worth 3 credits in the Mises Academy.
-Feel free to ask your school to accept Mises Academy credits.
+Feel free to ask your school to accept Mises Academy credits (by danielle).
 You will receive a digital Certificate of Completion for this course if you take it for a grade, and a Certificate of Participation if you take it on a paid-audit basis.

 If you drop the course during its first week (seven calendar days), you will receive a full refund, minus a $25 processing fee.
 If you drop the course during its second week, you will receive a half refund.
 No refunds will be granted following the second week.